 Aboriginal and local knowledge are valuable sources of information for the environmental assessment.
-Efforts will be made to collect knowledge from these sources for incorporation into the environmental assessment of the Project.
+Efforts will be made to obtain information on the current use of lands and resources for traditional purposes by Aboriginal groups for incorporation into the environmental assessment of the Project.
 A protocol for utilizing Aboriginal knowledge will be established with the providers of the information prior to incorporation into the EIS or any other public document.